 But all evidence shows that CBD can help!

-Research indicates that the cannabinoids that are found naturally in CBD, which is derived from the hemp plant, can help.
+Research indicates that the cannabinoids that are found naturally in CBD, which is derived from the hemp plant, can help encourage healthy sleep cycles.
 Studies indicate that CBD binds both to receptors in the brain and throughout the body, helping to address mental conditions such as anxiety and depression as well as physical problems such as muscle spasms, pain and swelling.
 When we take CBD, we are supplementing a naturally-occurring cannabinoid system.

 A study of 72 adults with anxiety and insomnia showed that 79 percent of them slept better after they took 25 mg of CBD daily.
-The results were published in the Permanente Journal, Another study showed that a 10-year-old girl with post traumatic stress disorder slept better when she took 25 mg of CBD at night, andl 6 to 12 mg of CBD in a spray during the day to calm her anxiety.
+The results were published in the Permanente Journal, Another study showed that a 10-year-old girl with post-traumatic stress disorder slept better when she took 25 mg of CBD at night, and 6 to 12 mg of CBD in a spray during the day to calm her anxiety.

 Most OTC sleep aids contain antihistamines, which your body becomes tolerant to over time.
 As a result, the more you use them, the less they help you sleep.
 Some also leave you feeling groggy and out of it, causing what is widely known as the “hangover effect.”
 OTC sleep aids may also interact with other medications you might be taking, so it is important to read all the medication warnings on the packaging.